Netflix/image_compression_comparison/README.md

 Percentage BD rates can be computed using a script called `compute_BD_rates.py`.
 The script takes one argument:
 > - `python3 compute_BD_rates.py [db file name]`

-and prints values for both `BD Rate VMAF` and `BD Rate SSIM` for every source image as well as the mean over the source dataset.
-BD rates are printed for both `420` as well as `444` subsampling.
+and prints values for `BD Rate VMAF`, `BD Rate SSIM`, `BDRate MS_SSIM`, `BDRate VIF`, `BDRate PSNR_Y` and `BDRate PSNR_AVG` for every source image as well as the mean over the source dataset.
+BD rates are printed for both `420` as well as `444` subsampling. `PSNR_AVG` is derived from `MSE_AVG` which is weighted MSE across all color components, weighted according to number of samples in respective color components.

 Also included is a script called `analyze_encoding_results.py` which
 - (a) stores rate-quality graphs in PNG files